velopaymentsapi/velo-java-examples/README.md

 You can view the complete Velo Payments Open API documentation [here](http://developer.velopayments.com/api/rest).

 ## Getting Started

+### Java Requirements
+Java 1.8 or higher is required to run examples.
+Java 1.8 Update 162 or higher is recommended.

 ### Initial Setup
 In order to get started using the Velo APIs you need to be onboarded as a Payor by the Velo team, and issued with your initial API keys (which you’ll use in the example code).
 Please contact your [Velo representative](https://developer.velopayments.com/)